RocketSmash9000/incredidot/README.md

 Open Godot Engine, click "Import" and select the `project.godot` file in the cloned project you made earlier.
 Then click on "Import & Edit".

 ## Want to contribute?
-Open the project in Godot, make your changes and create a pull request.
+Open the project in Godot, make and commit your changes and create a pull request.
 Any and all help with making this project is appreciated.

 ## Need help?
 First look for issues related to your problem.
 If that didn't resolve your issue, feel free to open an issue with a detailed description of your problem.